afrid-coder-ai/afrid-s_projects/README.md

-# afrid-s_projects
+# afrid's_projects
-This is my first git repositories
+This is my first git repository